Watson Knowledge Catalog overview

-Data policies apply to all catalogs that are from the same IBM Cloud account and that have policy enforcement enabled.
-Data policy tools are available only to users who have special permissions.
+Data protection policies apply to all catalogs that are from the same IBM Cloud account and that have policy enforcement enabled.
+Data protection policy tools are available only to users who have special permissions.

-- Create business terms that describe your data to use in data policies.
+- Create business terms that describe your data to use in policies.